Lawrence Tyson

-Lawrence Davis Tyson (July 4, 1861 – August 24, 1929) was an American general, politician and textile manufacturer, operating primarily out of Knoxville, Tennessee, during the late 19th and early 20th centuries.
-As a brigadier general, he commanded the 59th Brigade of the 30th Division during World War I, and served as a Democratic United States Senator from Tennessee from 1925 until his death.
+Lawrence Davis Tyson (July 4, 1861 – August 24, 1929) was an American brigadier general, politician, lawyer and textile manufacturer, who operated primarily out of Knoxville, Tennessee during the late 19th and early 20th centuries.
+During World War I, Tyson commanded the 59th Brigade of the 30th Infantry Division, then served as a Democratic United States senator from Tennessee from 1925 until his death.

+A graduate of West Point, Tyson first saw military action during the Apache Wars in the 1880s.
+He moved to Knoxville in 1891 to teach military science at the University of Tennessee, became a lawyer and also led the 6th Regiment, Tennessee Volunteer Infantry during the Spanish–American War.
 Tyson helped organize the Knoxville Cotton Mills in the early 20th century and served as president of the second Appalachian Exposition in 1911.

-A graduate of West Point, Tyson first saw military action during the Apache Wars in the 1880s.
-He moved to Knoxville in 1891 to teach military science at the University of Tennessee, and commanded the 6th Regiment, Tennessee Volunteer Infantry during the Spanish–American War.
-From 1902 to 1908, Tyson served in the Tennessee House of Representatives, and was Speaker of the House from 1903 to 1905.
+From 1902 to 1908, Tyson served in the Tennessee House of Representatives, and was Speaker of the Tennessee House from 1903 to 1905.
 During the Hundred Days Offensive of World War I, the 59th Brigade, under Tyson's leadership, became one of the first Allied brigades to break through the Hindenburg Line.

-Early life
+Early life and education

 Tyson was born on the farm of his parents, Richard Lawrence Tyson and Margaret Turnage, near Greenville in Pitt County, North Carolina near the Tar River in the Tidewater region.
-He graduated from the Greenville Academy, and initially worked as a clerk in Salisbury.
+After graduating from the private Greenville Academy, Tyson initially worked as a clerk in Salisbury.

 In 1878, he scored the highest in his region on a competitive entrance exam for the United States Military Academy (USMA) at West Point, New York, and was admitted the following year.
 Upon graduation in 1883, Tyson was commissioned as a second lieutenant.
-Several of his fellow classmates would go on to become general officers in their careers, such as Charles W. Kennedy, George H. Cameron, Harry C. Hale, George W. Read, John W. Heard, Ira A. Haynes, Samson L. Faison, William C. Langfitt, Robert D. Walsh, Omar Bundy, Charles G. Morton, Tyree R. Rivers, John W. Ruckman, Isaac Littell and Clarence R. Edwards.

-He later took part in the Apache Wars against a Geronimo-led faction of Apaches in the West.
+Several of his classmates would go on to become general officers in their careers, such as Charles W. Kennedy, George H. Cameron, Harry C. Hale, George W. Read, John W. Heard, Ira A. Haynes, Samson L. Faison, William C. Langfitt, Robert D. Walsh, Omar Bundy, Charles G. Morton, Tyree R. Rivers, John W. Ruckman, Isaac Littell and Clarence R. Edwards.
+Tyson later took part in the Apache Wars against a Geronimo-led faction of Apaches in the West.